Associate Professor of Educational Economics, NYU Steinhardt

-Sean P. Corcoran (Ph.D, University of Maryland, 2003) is an assistant professor of educational economics at the Steinhardt School of Education, New York University.
+Sean P. Corcoran (Ph.D, University of Maryland, 2003) is an associate professor of educational economics at the Steinhardt School of Education, New York University.
 He was recently (2005-06) a visiting scholar at the Russell Sage Foundation as part of a working group on the Political Economy of Inequality in America's Public Schools.
 His research interests include state and local public finance, labor economics, the economics of education, and applied (micro) econometrics.
 Professor Corcoran is also a research associate of the Economic Policy Institute in Washington, D.C.

 Stoddard, C. & Corcoran, S.P.
 2007.
 The Political Economy of School Choice: Support for Charter Schools Across States and School Districts Journal of Urban Economics, July 2007, Vol. 62 Issue 1, p27-54, 28p.

 Public charter schools are one of the fastest growing education reforms in the US, currently serving more than a million students.
 Though the movement for greater school choice is widespread, its implementation has been uneven.
 State laws differ greatly in the degree of latitude granted charter schools, and-holding constant state support-states and localities vary widely in the availability of and enrollment in these schools.
 In this paper, we use a panel of demographic, financial, and school performance data to examine the support for charters at the state and local levels.
 Results suggest that growing population heterogeneity and income inequality-in addition to persistently low student outcomes-are associated with greater support for charter schools.
 Teachers unions have been particularly effective in slowing or preventing liberal state charter legislation; however, conditional on law passage and strength, local participation in charter schools rises with the share of unionized teachers.